 If you love gardening and permaculture, then you’ll dig (pun intended) composting with vermiculture!
 So what exactly is vermiculture, and why is it becoming increasingly more popular?

-In its simplest form, vermiculture is a type of composting that utilizes worms, most commonly referred to as “red wigglers”, to help efficiently decompose some of our most common, every-day, household wastes.
-Not only does the process produce nutrient-rich “food” for gardens and plants, it saves energy and water, reduces waste in landfills and helps rebuild soil.
+In its simplest form, vermiculture is a type of composting that utilizes worms, most commonly referred to as “red wigglers”, to help efficiently decompose some of our most common, everyday, household wastes.
+Not only does the process produce nutrient-rich “food” for gardens and plants, but it also saves energy and water, reduces waste in landfills, and helps rebuild soil.
 All of these benefits come from simply feeding the worms leftover food waste from our kitchen, paper and cardboard from our purchases, and even our lawn clippings and weeds from the garden.